Vehicle just avoided collision with plane in Trail, B.C.: transportation board

 No injuries were reported on the plane or on the ground.

-Neither Pacific Coastal nor a representative for the Trial airport could immediately be reached for comment.
+Neither Pacific Coastal nor a representative for the Trail airport could immediately be reached for comment.

 The Canadian Press